xian-network/xian-core/docs/multi_node_testing.md

 * `tests/abci_methods/fixtures/multi_node_scenarios.py` defines reusable
   sequences of `RequestFinalizeBlock` messages.
 These requests are grouped into **scenarios** which the tests load via `load_multi_node_scenarios()`.
+  Scenarios can also mark certain block heights as "last-transaction only" so alternate nodes replay just the tail of a block when hunting for cache leaks.
 * `tests/abci_methods/fixtures/multi_node_instrumentation.py` wraps the
   transaction processor and records a deterministic fingerprint of every write each block produces.
 The recorder never mutates the application, so the